Chart Color Schemes

 AreaSearch assessment of residential development activity positions South Lake - Cockburn Central among the top 25% of areas assessed nationwide

-With around 197 people per dwelling approval, South Lake - Cockburn Central exhibits characteristics of a growth area, projected to add 2,320 residents by 2041.
+This shift reflects reduced availability of development sites and addresses changing lifestyle demands and affordability requirements, differing from the current housing mix of 79.0% houses.
+With around 197 people per dwelling approval, South Lake - Cockburn Central exhibits characteristics of a growth area.
+By 2041, it is projected to grow by 2,318 residents.
 Building activity is keeping pace with growth projections, though buyers may face increased competition as the population grows.

 Frequently Asked Questions - Development